04 Mar Legal Transcription Outsourcing: What To Look For

-For our prices for legal dictation and transcription see: Legal Transcription & Proofreading Services
+For our prices for outsourcing legal dictation and transcription see: Legal Transcription Prices

 The age-old tradition of your average Joe Bloggs needing a translator to deconstruct legal terminology, of course, remains, and it’s interesting to contemplate the profound impact the pandemic has had on the legal profession.
 Lawyers and representatives across the globe are treading never-before-traversed ground in their day-to-day work, whatever their area of expertise, especially in areas like employment law with the introduction of job retention schemes such as the UK’s own Coronavirus Job Retention Scheme, and also when it comes to businesses enacting the force majeure clause in any number of circumstances.

 So, has the legal process changed, or just the processes enabling a firm’s workers to fulfil their duties to protect their clients’ physical, mental and financial wellbeing, as well as that of its own staff?

 Outsourcing legal transcription services have been called upon for years.

 Mainly to carry out arduous, time-consuming admin, documenting and reporting.
 Across its many and varied specialisms, this is a constant, as there is always a need for an up-to-date archive of records – evidence, data, and all vital information required for ethical, compliance and reference purposes.

 However, in today’s new working world, are these records all being captured efficiently with virtual meetings, sporadic visits to offices and working from home (in some cases with home schooling or other care added to the day job), all of which is subject to quite drastic change in a short space of time?
 All legal firms have a duty to uphold these practices as a fundamental part of day-to-day compliance operations.

 How are new technologies like dictation and intelligent transcription services helping busy legal teams?